 Makes about 8 pancakes.
 Serves 2 – 3

-Store leftover pancakes in an airtight container in the refrigerator or freezer.
+Store leftover pancakes in an airtight container in the refrigerator for up to a week, or freeze for up to 2 months.
 Reheat your pancakes using one of these methods from eHow.

 If using a heavier flour, such as oat, whole-wheat or whole-spelt flour, you may need to add a tad more milk to the batter before cooking.